MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-authentication-external-method-configure.md

 ## Configure optional claims

 If a provider needs upn or email claims for discovery, then you can configure these [optional claims for id_token](/entra/identity-platform/optional-claims).
-If requested, email will always be returned for guest accounts but not for members.
-If upn is requested, it will be returned for user accounts that are members of the directory, but not for guest accounts.

 >[!NOTE]
->The preceding steps need to be done for each cloud environment.
-For the public Azure and Azure US Government clouds, a different application which includes AppId is required for each environment.
+>The preceding steps need to be done for each cloud environment, whether the approach is a multi-tenant app or apps created per-tenant.
+For the public Azure and Azure US Government clouds, if a multi-tenant app is being used rather than an app per tenant, then a different application which includes AppId is required for each environment.